 Computer always boots into Windows Safe Mode

 First, make sure the computer is really booting into Safe Mode.
-If the computer is booting into Safe Mode when the computer first starts you should receive a message about Safe Mode, similar to the below example.
-If you do not receive this message the computer is booting into Normal Mode it just may look like Safe Mode.
+If the computer is booting into Safe Mode when the computer first starts, a message about Safe Mode appears, similar to the example below.
+If you do not receive this message, the computer is booting into Normal Mode and it looks like Safe Mode.

 Booting into Normal Mode, but looks like Safe Mode